 Automatically create a Google Local Service Ad Listings Report to free up more billable hours.
 New to AgencyAnalytics?
 Try it free for 14 days.

 Agency Tip: Use predictive analytics to know where your target audience is.
 Tools such as SmartZip leverage 250+ data points from the internet and MLS to determine who is most likely to list their home.
 This is like an agency superpower, knowing who to target in your client’s area.

 A large part of a digital marketing strategy for realtors is having a social media strategy in place.
-In fact, over 30% of realtors closed a deal from their social media last year, and 60% of those surveyed said that their social media was more important than their website.
+In fact, over 30% of realtors closed a deal from their social media last year, and 60% of those surveyed said that their social media posts were more important than their real estate website.

 A recent study from the National Association of Realtors also showcased exactly how much social media has become a key ingredient to finding new clients and closing deals across the real estate industry.
 Its findings included the following data:

 77% of realtors actively use social media for real estate in some way, shape, or form

 47% of real estate businesses note that social media results in the highest quality leads versus other sources

 99% of millennials (and 90% of baby boomers) begin their home search online (as opposed to in-person referrals)

 We see the best results from video on Facebook, Instagram, and YouTube!
 TikTok is a great platform for video marketing, no question - but it's not always a good fit for every business.